cugos/cugos.github.com/meetings/_posts/2015-04-15-cugos_monthly.markdown

   1. Choose the location.
 Use the slippy map or do a text search.
   2. Chose what you want to make.
   3. Click a button
-  4. See you cool new image.
+  4. See your cool new image.